ebarnett2/batotp/README.md

 - The compiled executable is test/batest.exe

 b.
 Using Qt and Microsoft Visual Studio
 - Install the latest version of Qt.
-For Windows, , at the time this document was written, the latest version was 5.10.0, available here: https://download.qt.io/archive/qt/5.10/5.10.0/qt-opensource-windows-x86-5.10.0.exe
+For Windows, at the time this document was written, the latest version was 5.10.0, available here: https://download.qt.io/archive/qt/5.10/5.10.0/qt-opensource-windows-x86-5.10.0.exe
 - Install Qt
-- When you get to the "Select Components" page, under 5.10.0 select "msvc2017 64-bit"
+- When you get to the "Select Components" page, under 5.10.0 select "msvc2017 64-bit" if using Visual Studio 2017 Community.
+Otherwise, select the option that corresponds to the desired version of Visual Studio.
 - Follow the rest of the instructions in Section 3.1.3.b above
 - The compiled executable is x64/Debug/batest.exe or x64/Release/batest.exe